Police: Man fled traffic stop, striking officer

 Police allege that the driver refused to get out of the vehicle and drove away, striking an officer with the car door and running over the officer’s foot.

-Police said the vehicle came to a stop three miles away due to a mechanical issue, and 20-year-old Oliver Lee of Philadelphia was taken into custody.
+Police said the vehicle came to a stop 2miles away due to a mechanical issue, and 20-year-old Oliver Lee of Philadelphia was taken into custody.
 The officer declined treatment.
 Police allege that they found suspected marijuana and packaging material along with a knife in the vehicle.

-Police say Lee was taken to Camden County Correctional Facility and faces charges of eluding, resisting arrest, aggravated assault and assault by auto as well as weapon and drug counts.
+Police say Lee was taken to Camden County Correctional Facility and faces charges including resisting arrest, aggravated assault and assault by auto as well as weapon and drug counts.
 It’s unclear whether he has an attorney and a listed number for him couldn’t be found Sunday.

 Sign up for Daily Newsletters